arup-group/azure-devops-tasks/README.md

 # OasysRelease Task for Azure Devops Pipelines

-There are three version available:
+There are four version available:

-- `InstallerCreatorv1`
+- `InstallerCreatorV1`
   - Currently used for GSA and AdSec.
   - Doesn't use the SP number in builds.
   - The version numbers are obtained by looking at the source path of the build.
-- `InstallerCreatorv2`
+- `InstallerCreatorV2`
   - Currently used for all of the Geo programs.
   - Does use the SP number in builds.
   - The version numbers are obtained by looking at the properties of the program executable.
-- `InstallerCreatorv3`
+- `InstallerCreatorV3`
   - An update to `InstallerCreatorV2`.
 The _programs64.txt_ list of files required to build an installer is now referenced directly from the _oasys-combined_ repo rather than from the _oasys-windows-installer_ one.
 This ensures that the list of files required to build an installer for a program is versioned alongside the code for that program.
+- `InstallerCreatorV4`
+  - An update to `InstallerCreatorV3`.
+Code signing now needs to be done with a certificate which is stored in an HSM.
+Here, we've added the ability to pass a `ClientId` and a `ClientSecret` which are required to access the Azure Key Vault where the cert is kept.
+The values are added as arguments to the `make clean all` call which invokes the Wix3 installer building process.

 ## IMPORTANT - After making changes
 After making changes, it's important to update the task version in the relevant `task.json` file.
 For example: